On some exact solutions of heavenly equations in four dimensions: Computational resources

 \section{Computational resources}

-The computations were carried out, by using Waterloo MAPLE 12 Software on the computers: "mars" and "saturn" (No. of grants: MNiI/IBM BC HS21/AP/057/2008 and MNiI/Sun6800/WSP/008/2005, correspondingly) and Waterloo MAPLE 14 Software on the computer "mars" (No. of grant: MNiI/IBM BC HS21/AP/057/2008) in ACK-Cyfronet AGH in Krak\'{o}w (Poland).
+The computations were carried out, by using Waterloo MAPLE Software on the computers: "mars" and "saturn" (No. of grants: MNiI/IBM BC HS21/AP/057/2008 and MNiI/Sun6800/WSP/008/2005, correspondingly) in ACK-Cyfronet AGH in Krak\'{o}w (Poland).
+Some part of the computations was done by using Waterloo Maple Software, owing to the financial support, provided by The Pedagogical University of Cracow, within some research project (the leader of this project: Dr K. Rajchel).
 This research was supported also by PL-Grid Infrastructure.
 The computations were carried out also in Interdisciplinary Centre for Mathematical and Computer Modelling (ICM), within the grant No. G31-6.